 We encourage you to get involved in the civic process in your own way for the same reason we're committed to supporting the communities where we work and live through charitable giving and volunteerism.
 We believe that a community gets stronger when everyone who lives there is engaged and invested in making it a better place to live.

-If you want to contribute your personal time or money to political activities, that's a great way to get involved but it is important that you are clear that you are acting on your own behalf and not on behalf of the Company.
+If you want to contribute your personal time or money to political activities, that's a great way to get involved, but it is important that you are clear that you are acting on your own behalf and not on behalf of the Company.
 The financial and other resources of the Company shall not be used for any direct or indirect political activity, except where allowed by law.
-You are not to use the Company's name in a way that suggests the Company sponsors or endorses your personal political activities, nor can you use your position to pressure fellow team members to make political contributions or support or oppose specific candidates.
-Only authorized team members can lobby elected or appointed government officials on behalf of the Company to influence proposed or existing legislation, regulation, rule, code or ordinance that affects our business.
-Those team members are responsible for knowing and strictly conforming to the legal requirements applicable to such matters.
-Participation in voluntary political action committees (PAC) which operate in accordance with the law is permitted.
-Consult the VP for Government and Community Affairs or the Law Department if you have any questions in this area.
+You are not to use the Company's name in a way that suggests the Company sponsors or endorses your personal political activities, nor can you use your position to pressure fellow employees to make political contributions or support or oppose specific candidates.

-"Ethics is knowing the difference between what you have a right to do and what is right to do."

-- Potter Stewart
+"Ethics is knowing the difference between what you have a right to do and what is right to do." - Potter Stewart